-Population All IHOs that owns or manages housing stock the particular location.
+All IHOs that own or manage housing stock at the particular location.

-Definition This item is a unique national identifier allocated by the ABS to each IHO.
-It is a 5 digit

-> numerical and 1 alpha character code.
+This item is a unique national identifier allocated by the ABS to each IHO.
+It is a 5 digit numerical and 1 alpha character code.

 HOUSING STOCK LOCATION GEOGRAPHY